Meenakshy-G/FILE_COPY/README.md

 Project to list all the files in a given directory, if provided with the path to the directory, using linked list.
 The list contains the name of the file , file type and file size.
+The list of file is sorted according to increase in file size.

 **Features**